 I made a double recipe of ricotta and yes, it was so quick and easy that I don’t know why I haven’t tried that before.
 It’s extremely fresh tasting, sweet and delicious!

-I julienned the vegetables, sauteed them in olive oil until they were only slightly softened and then set up my assembly line on the kitchen island: sauce jar, raw lasagna noodles, ricotta bowl, vegetables, shredded mozzarella.
+I julienned the vegetables, sautéed them in olive oil until they were only slightly softened and then set up my assembly line on the kitchen island: sauce, raw zucchini “noodles”, ricotta mix, shredded mozzarella.
 I used an 8×8 Pyrex baking dish.
-I layered my ingredients, baked at 350 for about 45 minutes and voila, pulled the bubbling beauty from the oven.
+I layered my ingredients, baked at 350° for about 45 minutes and voila, pulled the bubbling beauty from the oven.

 The vegetables were perfectly al dente, the ricotta sweet and rich, the sauce an enticing combination of flavor and texture.
-The pasta was cooked perfectly!
-My husband even spontaneously commented on how delicious and satisfying this meal turned out to be.
+My guest even spontaneously commented on how delicious and satisfying this meal turned out to be.
 It was SO good that I had cold leftovers for breakfast the following two mornings.

 And as for my son?
 I had actually made this dish for him.
 But between his night job at Noodles & Company and spare time spent with his girlfriend, he didn’t have a chance to even try it.
 One of life’s little ironies!